kailash-manasarovar/statement/docs/timeline/2023/february.md

 - Teachers and staff at the conservatory put enormous effort into trying to convince me that the trumpet teacher and Ana Requena Marín, the violin teacher, were having a romantic liaison.
 - This included constant choreographed events, in the conservatory and around town, that were designed to torment and upset me.
-- All choreographed events relied upon constant knowledge of my whereabouts which they could only have had with access to my mobile activity.
+- All choreographed events relied upon minute-by-minute knowledge of my whereabouts which they could only have had with access to my mobile activity.
-- These ideas were reinforced online with subliminal suggestions and NLP, and this was further reinforced with things other people might say or do.
+- The lie was reinforced online with subliminal suggestions and NLP, and further reinforced with things other people might say or do.
 - The Ana lie started at the first class when the trumpet teacher [bumps into her](../2022/november.md#the-trumpet-teacher) outside the toilet next to the classroom, and I am high and euphoric at that moment having been successfully spiked with some kind of psychoactive mood-altering substance.
 - As this lie progressed, Ana interrupts every chamber music class for a few minutes to bring her instrument and leave it in the room, for reasons unclear, something that never happens normally.
 - Ana and Rosa María Vidal Orengo come in together sometimes to do this.